shinyquagsire23/monado/doc/ipc.md

 `org.freedesktop.monado.ipc.MonadoService` class, which exposes the implementation of our AIDL interface, `org.freedesktop.monado.ipc.MonadoImpl`.

+From there, the native-code mainloop starts when this service is started.
+By default, the JVM code will signal the mainloop to shut down a short time after the last client disconnects, to work best within the platform.

 At startup, just as on Linux, the shared memory segment is created.
 The [ashmem][] API is used to create/destroy an anonymous **shared memory** segment on Android, instead of standard POSIX shared memory, but is otherwise treated